parinfer/parinfer.js/resources/public/content.md

 <div class="caption">
 <div class="question">
 <i class="fa fa-question-circle"></i>
-Why can't I delete a right-paren in certain places?
+Why can't I delete a close-paren in certain places?
 </div>
-<div class="answer">You cannot delete an inferred right-paren.
+<div class="answer">You cannot delete an inferred close-paren.
 It is replaced as soon as you delete it. (see rule #3)</div>
 </div>

 ### Knowing When Parens Move